ldaley/grails-scoped-proxy/README.md

     }

 The above test **will pass** because the actual underlying `cartService` that the `cartServiceProxy` delegates to in `testAdd1()` and `testAdd2()` are different.

+### Hot Reloading

+You don't need to restart your app to use a new proxy.
+That is, if you have a scoped service that is not proxied and you add `static proxy = true` to it, a proxy will be created without a restart which you can then use.